etsubu/StonksBot/README.md

 Place config.yaml file in the same directory with the .jar file and place the oauth key in there.
 About the available configs:
 * globalAdmins:
-  * This list of user names defines admin users across all servers, the bot does not check server specific permissions for these users and allows them to send DM messages and commands as well
+  * This list of user ids defines admin users across all servers, the bot does not check server specific permissions for these users and allows them to send DM messages and commands as well
 * servers:
   * This list contains separate configurations for different servers where the bot has joined